-In 2017 this Diploma/MA received on overall satisfaction rate of 100% (Russell Group average 83%) from the students in the PTES, Postgraduate Taught Experience Survey.
+In 2018 this Diploma/MA received an overall satisfaction rate of 100% (The Russell Group average was 80%) from the students in the PTES, Postgraduate Taught Experience Survey.

 The programme provides tuition from one of Europe’s leading centres in European Law and is studied on a distance learning basis, thereby avoiding crucial time spent away from your place of work.
 Completing this rigorous programme will give you a competitive advantage in a difficult job market.

 The programme is spread over 8 months starting on 29th September 2021 and ending with an examination at King’s College London in May 2022.
 The units will take you systematically through the whole subject.

 There will be three optional weekend seminars held in London in December 2021, February 2022 and April 2022 which will provide an opportunity for revision of the programme, for discussion, preparation for the examination and for you to meet fellow students and your programme tutors.

 The programme aims to provide you with an in-depth and up-to-date knowledge of the general principles of copyright law, mainly focusing on the law in the United Kingdom, the principles of United States copyright law and the major ‘copyright’ Directives of the European Union.
 Benefit from a highly relevant programme that will:

 You will qualify with a highly regarded Postgraduate Diploma from one of the top 10 UK Law Schools in the UK (QS World Rankings 2018)